top of page

 Source: mtssri.org

-In any type of organisation, a Chief Experience Officer (CXO) is responsible for holistically designing and optimizing the end to end User Experience, which we define as the result of a sequence of interactions between an organisation and its users across different channels.
-The CXO is in charge of how an organisation makes their users FEEL by triggering positive or negative emotions.
+In any type of organisation, a Chief Experience Officer is responsible for holistically designing and optimizing the end to end User Experience, which we define as the result of a sequence of interactions between an organisation and its users across different channels.
+They are in charge of how an organisation makes their users feel by triggering positive or negative emotions.

-Because the users can be prospects, clients, non-paying users, employees/talents, investors, influencers or partners, the CXO should be a transversal role.
+Because the users can be prospects, clients, non-paying users, employees/talents, investors, influencers or partners, the Chief Experience Officer should be a transversal role.
 For instance, if separate roles lead the Employee and Customer Experiences, the organisation might not fully empower their staff to deliver the top-notch customer experiences it envisions.

 “Customers are only a part of the complex experience equation.”

-This is where a cross-organisation Experience leadership role can help fully design and deliver a regenerative business model.
+This is where a cross-organisation Experience leadership role can help fully design and deliver a circular or regenerative business model.

 design thinking circular regenerative design graph

-A CXO’s key missions can vary but will usually revolve around the following.
+A Chief Experience Officer’s key missions can vary but will usually revolve around the following.

 Communicating user’s needs throughout the business